peterjobes/jekyll-now/_posts/2019-06-06-penshaw-folly-penshaw-hill-race-2019.md

 I may be struggling, but these shoes still feel so quick.
 I can feel the dirt flicking up the back of my legs as we pound along the muddy trails.
 The grip is exceptional.

->I'd picked up my brand new Salomon S/Lab Speed's for a debut outing... these shoes still feel so quick... the grip is exceptional.
+>I'd picked up my brand new Salomon S/Lab Speed's for a debut outing.
+These shoes feel so quick and the grip is exceptional.

 A half dozen people wait at the bottom of the climb through the woods and manage to make a huge amount of noise.
 Their voices echoed through the trees as they willed every contestant up the hill.
 Close your eyes and dream of Zegama.